top of page

 Natural, traditional materials such as stone tiles for the floor, coloured plaster for the exterior walls and forged cement for the bathroom walls. were preferred in order to give a timeless quality to the design.
 The 'quiet' colour palette that was selected, aims to integrate the buildings with the existing landscape externally, while it also works in harmony with the important architectural elements of the house internally, such as the stone tiles and the timber roof.

-The project participated at the 11th Biennale of Young Greek Architects, that was organised by the Hellenic Institute of Architecture in Thessaloniki, while it also won the BigSee Architecture Award 2024.
+The project participated at the 11th Biennale of Young Greek Architects, that was organised by the Hellenic Institute of Architecture in Thessaloniki, while it also won the BigSee Architecture Award 2024 and the DNA Paris Architecture Refurbishment Award 2024

 bottom of page